RoastBeefSandwichCo/ripple-coins/README-deposits.txt

+ATTENCION!
+AVISO!
+HAMMERZEIT! waitwhat?
 THIS FILE HAS BEEN REPLACED.
 GO TO

 https://github.com/ninobrooks/ripple-coins/blob/master/README-deposits.md